Transport in Norway: Rail transport

 The main long-haul network consists of lines from Oslo and westwards along the South Coast to Stavanger and over the mountains to Bergen; and north to Åndalsnes and via Trondheim to Bodø.
 Four lines connect to Sweden, allowing access to the European network.
 The only high-speed line is Gardermobanen, connecting Oslo to The Oslo Airport, Gardermoen, but plans exist to build more high-speed lines in Eastern Norway, and possibly to other parts of Norway.
-The entire network is owned by the Bane NOR, while domestic passenger trains are operated by the Airport Express Train, Go-Ahead Norge, SJ Norge and Vy.
+The entire network is owned by the Bane NOR, while domestic passenger trains are operated by the Airport Express Train, Go-Ahead Nordic, SJ Norge and Vy.
 Several companies operate freight trains.

 Investment in new infrastructure and maintenance is financed through the state budget, and subsidies are provided for passenger train operations.
 NSB operates long-haul trains, including night trains, regional services and four commuter train systems, around Oslo, Trondheim, Bergen and Stavanger.